Jnava0000/Project-2/README.md

     and more.....

-## Additional features may be added as the project evolves.
+## 👉Additional features may be added as the project evolves.
 An easy hide option is also being developed to enhance discretion.

     INSTRUCTIONS:
     Click on "Code" on the homepage and then click "code space" and then run what ever one u want c:

-## Important Note:
+## 🛑Important Note🛑:
 This client is currently under active development, and we do not have a definitive timeline for completion at this time.
 We appreciate your patience and understanding as we work diligently to ensure a high-quality and reliable end product.

 ## Disclaimer: